 Whole grain mustard is a staple in my fridge and my kitchen.

-We enjoy it as a sauce with food or sometimes I catch myself even mixing it into food to give flavor to a dish (I like it will lentil soups!).
+We enjoy it as a sauce, as in this mustard vinaigrette with green beans, or sometimes I catch myself even mixing it into food to give flavor to a dish (I like it will lentil soups!).

 Learn how to make homemade whole grain mustard with my recipe and follow the photo instructions below.